jeromelebel/bathroomfan/README.md

 # Quiet Bathroom Fan

 ## Goal

 My goal was to create a bathroom fan that would be very quiet and would be easy to clean.
 Removing the dust helps to keep the fan quiet.
 The fan needed to be speed controlled, so the humidity could be removed quickly after a shower, and the rest of the time the air would not be renewed too fast (to avoid losing heat during winter, to be the quietest possible the rest of the time).

 ## Description

 ### Fan

 This project started when I found out how quiet a good PC fan can be.
 So it was obvious for me to use a PC fan for that project.
 I chose 120mm fan, that size fits perfectly the hole in my bathroom wall.
 A PC fan was also a perfect choice because most of the can be controlled with a PWM signal.

 One of the concerns could be the humidity and the fan.
 I don’t think it will be a problem in the long term, since the goal of this project is to remove humidity.
 If the fan fails too quickly, I will change it for a model that can support more humidity (IP52 or even IP 67).

 I went with a Noctua one as it has a good reputation, but other brands would work fine too.
 It is not clear which model is the best.
 Of course, the noise and the airflow speed are important parameters, but it seems that the static pressure should be important too (in case the wind tries to blow air in the opposite direction).
 The NF-A12x25 PWM or NF-F12 PWM seem to be a good compromises.
+After testing the NF-F12 PWM, I finally got the NF-f12 PPC-3000 PWM.
+It looks like the exact same design than NF-F12 PWM, but it can run twice faster.

 One important part is that kind of PC fan uses 12V.

 ### Case

 I went for the simplest way to get something that fits exactly the need: 3D printing.
 I used OpenSCAD software.
 I know how to use it and that is definitely a good solution for that kind of project.

 ### Microcontroller

 There are a lot of possible choices.
 I prefered to have a wifi microcontroller, to get temperature and humidity monitoring.
 That’s definitely not a requirement.
 Any small arduino like should work fine.
 The extra feature was to be able to upload a new firmware without a USB cable.
 I knew I would adjust a lot the software at the beginning.
 I wanted to avoid having a USB cable hanging, or worse, having to open and close the fan box too often.
 I think the popular ESP32 could be a good choice.
 But, in the past, I used few Particle Photon, so I used it again for that project.